samflab/azure-ui/README.md

 ## Input
-Input fields such as email or password that is used to collect information from the users.
+[Input](https://azure-ui.netlify.app/components/input/input.html) fields such as email or password that is used to collect information from the users.
 Type:
 - Email

 ## List
-well, lists are just simple lists or stacked lists.
+well, [lists](https://azure-ui.netlify.app/components/list/list.html) are just simple lists or stacked lists.
 Types:
 - Spaced List
 - Stacked List

+## Navigation
+Navigations are used to navigate from one page to another.
+Its a very important part of a web app, usually present on the top of the page.
+Navigation comes in the following [types](https://azure-ui.netlify.app/components/nav/doc-nav.html):
+- Reponsive navbar
+- Dark mode Navbar
+- Navbar with submenus

+## Rating
+[Ratings](https://azure-ui.netlify.app/components/rating/rating.html) are used to give feedback for products or services Different types:
+- Simple Rating
+- Compact Rating

 ## Modal
 Modals are those pop-up boxes that appear on the screen when an user takes any action.